genn-team/genn/README.md

 ### Accessing your files
 All of the above options are performed using a non-elevated user called 'genn' created inside the container.
-By default, this user probably won't have the correct permissions to access files in volumes mounted into the container and files they write will also not have correct permissions.
+By default, this user probably won't have the correct permissions to create files in volumes mounted into the container.
 However, by setting the ``LOCAL_USER_ID`` and ``LOCAL_GROUP_ID`` environment variables when running the container:
 ```bash
 docker run -it --gpus=all -e LOCAL_USER_ID=`id -u $USER` -e LOCAL_GROUP_ID=`id -g $USER` gennteam/genn:latest